ndarray/ndarray/README.md

-GitHub's automatically generated tarballs and zip files don't include the Boost.NumPy submodule or the git metadata needed to run "git submodule", so these features can't be used to download ndarray.
+GitHub's automatically generated tarballs and zip files don't include the Boost.NumPy submodule or the git metadata needed to run "git submodule", so these features can't be used from release tarball.
+Please download from git if you want to use the Boost.NumPy interface.

-When we post release downloads, however, we'll include the Boost.NumPy source so they can be built directly.